Keto Chocolate Donuts

 Step #1: Preheat the oven to 350°F

-Step #2: Combine all ingredients in your blender and run until smooth.
+Step #2: Combine all ingredients in your blender or mixer and run until smooth.

 Step #3: Pour into donut pan